-While these exploratory phase 2a studies were not powered for determining differences in efficacy between treatment groups, there were consistent trends of clinically meaningful improvement in clinical endpoints observed in the ischemic DCM groups in both studies.
-In the combined ischemic DCM groups across both studies, major adverse cardiovascular events (MACE) were experienced by a lower percentage of ixmyelocel T-treated patients compared to control patients, representing a 45% reduction in the number of patients having a MACE event.
-Likewise, patients in the combined ischemic DCM groups that were treated with ixmyelocel-T had a lower average number of MACE events at 12 months compared to those in the control group, representing a 61% reduction in the average number of MACE is the recommended endpoint (mortality and cardiovascular hospitalizations) in Phase 3 heart failure studies as stated in the FDA 2009 Somatic Cell Therapy for Cardiac Diseases Draft Guidance.
-Consistent positive trends also were observed in several secondary efficacy measures in the ischemic DCM groups.
-The majority of ixmyelocel T-treated patients, but not placebo-treated patients (both IDCM and NIDCM), had improvement in NYHA Class over the 12 months following treatment.
+While these exploratory Phase 2a studies were not powered for determining differences in efficacy between treatment groups, there were consistent trends of clinically meaningful improvement in clinical endpoints observed in the ischemic DCM (IDCM) groups in both studies.
+In the combined IDCM groups across both studies, major adverse cardiovascular events (MACE) were experienced by a lower percentage of ixmyelocel T-treated patients compared to control patients, representing greater than 50% reduction in the number of patients having a MACE event.
+Likewise, patients in the combined ischemic DCM groups that were treated with ixmyelocel-T had a reduction in the average number of MACE events per patient.
+MACE is the recommended endpoint (mortality and cardiovascular hospitalizations) in Phase 3 heart failure studies as stated in the FDA 2009 Somatic Cell Therapy for Cardiac Diseases Draft Guidance.
+Consistent positive trends also were observed in several secondary efficacy measures in the IDCM groups.
+The majority of ixmyelocel T-treated patients with IDCM, but not control patients, had improvement in NYHA Class that was sustained over the 12 months following treatment.
 Improvement in NYHA Class is considered clinically meaningful.
-There was also a trend toward improved function, with a higher percentage of ixmyelocel T-treated IDCM patients showing an improvement in ejection fraction and increased 6 minute walk performance compared to the IDCM control patients.
+Additionally, a higher percentage of ixmyelocel T-treated IDCM patients showed a clinically meaningful improvement in self-reported quality of life and increased 6 minute walk distance compared to the IDCM control patients.

 We are currently enrolling patients in the Phase 2b ixCELL-DCM clinical study, which is a multicenter, randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of ixmyelocel-T in patients with advanced heart failure due to ischemic DCM.
-The study is designed to enroll 108 patients at approximately 30 sites in the U.S. and Canada.
+The study is designed to treat 108 patients at approximately 35 sites in the U.S. and Canada.
 Patients will be followed for 12 months for the primary efficacy endpoint of MACE events, defined as all-cause deaths, all-cause hospitalizations, and unplanned outpatient or emergency department visits for IV treatment of acute worsening heart failure.
 Secondary endpoints include clinical, functional, structural, symptomatic, quality of life, and biomarker measures at 3, 6 and 9 months.
 Patients will be followed for an additional 12 months for safety.
-We expect to complete enrollment of the ixCELL-DCM study by the end of the first quarter of 2014, and have top-line efficacy results in the second quarter of 2015.
+We expect to complete enrollment of the ixCELL-DCM study in 2014, and have top-line efficacy results approximately 12 months later.